IctCat/jufopy/README.md

         -a, --automatic:    Automatic lookup attempt for .csv file in the current working directory.
 First match will be used in ascending alphabetical order.
 Disables SOURCE argument.
         -c  --count:        The amount of papers that TSV data will be fetched for.
         -d, --delay:        Delay between each http request in seconds.
 Integer value.
 Two requests are needed per paper.
 Three if it's a conference paper.
+        -e, --encoding:     Encoding to use for reading the CSV file.
+Defaults to utf-8.
         -f, --force:        Force writing of TSV levels despite title comparison results.
         -i, --issn          Use only ISSN for searching TSV levels.
-Combine with -t if you want to require both issn and title.\n"
+Combine with -t if you want to require both issn and title.
-        -n, --names:        Names for alternative columns.
+        -l, --limiter:      Delimiter for reading CSV file.
+If not specified then default delimiter is ;\n" -n, --names:        Names for alternative columns.
 Default values from Zotero are "Title", "Publication Title", "ISSN" and "Conference Name".
                             The values are case sensitive and should be given in that order.
 Use ";" as delimiter.
                             Example use: jufo.py -a -n "Paper Titles;Journal Titles;issn"
-        -p, --progress      Show progress bar.
+        -p, --progress:     Show progress bar.
         -s, --start:        Starting index of first paper for fetching TSV data.
 Note that first row of csv data is the header.
         -t, --title:        Use only publication title for searching TSV levels.
 Combine with -i if you want to require both issn and title.
                             Therefore, -s 1 would point to the 2nd row of the file as it is the first paper.